SusheelThapa/A-Phone-Call/resources/markdown/oops.md

 # OOPs

-Through this project we have learn about OOPs which are described by the pillar of OOPs as well as how we have use them.
+Through this project,we have learn about OOPs which are described by the pillar of OOPs as well as how we have use them.

 ## Encapsulation

+In this project, we have packed the data and function a single entity with the help of `C++` keyword ***`class`***

+In every [header files](../../include/Client/), we can seen that we have create a class to bind its data and function associated with that data.

+Moreover, we have discard the use of `global function` and rather focused over `local function` which greatly support **encapsulation**.

 ## Abstraction